benbalter/avatar-montage/README.md

 ## Customizing the output

-You can customize the output by passing additional arguments to `script/create`, e.g., `script/create tile 10x` to force the montage to be 10 images wide.
+You can customize the output by passing additional arguments to `script/create`, e.g., `script/create -tile 10x` to force the montage to be 10 images wide.
 See [the ImageMagick montage documentation](http://www.imagemagick.org/Usage/montage/) for a list of available options.

 ## Credit